-The Cross-Border Cooperation Congress Lublin 2020 received a grant from the Ministry of Foreign Affairs of the Republic of Poland under ‘Public Diplomacy 2020 – New Dimension’ programme.
-We are pleased to announce that Cross-Border Cooperation Congress Lublin 2020 will be held under the honorary patronage of The European Commission Representation Office in Poland.
-We are also glad that many new partners have joined us this year, i.e.: the Association of Ukrainian Cities, the Belarusian organization ‘Twin Towns’ and the Adam Mickiewicz Institute.
+The Cross-Border Cooperation Congress Lublin 2020 received a grant from the Ministry of Foreign Affairs of the Republic of Poland under the programe ‘Public Diplomacy 2020 – New Dimension.’
+It was held under the honorary patronage of the European Commission Representation Office in Poland.
+We are also glad that many new partners joined us last year, i.e.: the Association of Ukrainian Cities, the Belarusian organization ‘Twin Towns’ and the Adam Mickiewicz Institute.
 All Congress events were free of charge, after online registration.

 For 10 years now, Lublin has been an annual meeting place for cross-border cooperation practitioners from Poland and Europe.
 When, at the beginning of this year, we started to prepare for the next edition of Cross-Border Cooperation Congress and think about its formula, nobody at that time had imagined that our lives would change so drastically.
 Just within few weeks we found ourselves in a completely new reality, unknown until now.
 Covid-19 pandemic has not only fundamentally changed the way we live, work and spend free time but it has also revealed, and sometimes accelerated, numerous processes and changes in the socio-economic situation around us.